openconfig/featureprofiles/feature/experimental/system/gnmi/cliorigin/tests/mixed_oc_cli_origin_support_test/README.md

 ## Procedure

 1. Make sure QoS queue under test is not already set.
-2. Retrieve current running-config.
+2. Retrieve current OpenConfig and CLI configs.
+3. Validate that device can accept root replace of current OC config without any changes.
-3. Send mixed-origin SetRequest.
+4. Send mixed-origin SetRequest.
-4. Verify QoS queue configuration has been accepted by the target.
+5. Verify QoS queue configuration has been accepted by the target.

 ## Config Parameter Coverage